duniter/duniter/protocol.md

 It is obvious that a coin a sender does not own CAN NOT be sent by him.
 That is why a transaction refers to other transactions, to prove that the sender actually owns the coins he wants to send.

-# Exemples of data structures
+## Exemples of data structures

-# HTTP API
+# Data exchange

+_N.B.:_ *this part is highly sensible to changes, as peering mecanisms are not defined at all.
+This part is only a first draft not discussed with anyone and only proposed by its author (cgeek) as an initial way to exchange NodeCoin data.*

-This HTTP API is mainly inspired from [OpenUDC_exchange_formats draft](https://github.com/Open-UDC/open-udc/blob/master/docs/OpenUDC_exchange_formats.draft.txt), and has been adapted to fit NodeCoin specificities.
+Data is made accessible through an HTTP API mainly inspired from [OpenUDC_exchange_formats draft](https://github.com/Open-UDC/open-udc/blob/master/docs/OpenUDC_exchange_formats.draft.txt), and has been adapted to fit NodeCoin specificities.

 	http[s]://Node[:port]/...
 	|-- pks/